wisam-alhennawi/lara-forms-builder/README.md

     * Displaying the Success Message:
         - The success message is displayed to the user either as a flash message or through a browser event.
 The display method depends on the value of the `$hasSession` property, which is true by default.
     * Another way to customize the success message is to override the `successMessage()` method in the component class.

+* `protected function canSubmit(): bool`
+    * Purpose: Check if the user is authorized to submit the form

+* `protected function isFieldRequired($fieldKey): bool`
+    * Purpose: Check if the field is required based on the field rules

+* `protected function extraCheckRequiredField($fieldKey): bool`
+    * Purpose: Add additional/custom logic to determine whether the field is required or not

 ## Changelog